Product

 Fergus can remind you that quotes are pending, but it won't chase them for you.
 That's still manual work, and it's work most tradies either forget to do or don't know how to do well.

-**ArcChase integration:** ArcChase connects to Fergus and handles these follow-ups automatically.
+**Where ArcChase comes in:** ArcChase runs these follow-ups for you, off your Fergus data, on a steady cadence.
 Professional, polite, persistent.
 Your quotes don't disappear after you send them.

-The difference in conversion rates is dramatic.
-Quotes that get properly followed up convert at about 3x the rate of quotes that just sit there waiting.
+The difference in conversion is real.
+Quotes that get followed up every time, instead of only when someone remembers, convert at a much higher rate than quotes that just sit there waiting.

 Use Job Templates for Efficiency